FQX-AG/encode-solana-hackathon/README.md

 It's a simple program that can be initialized with a price and then continuously update the price by the update authority.

+# Disclaimer
+This is a demo, not a complete solution and most likely not secure.
+It's not audited and should not be used in production.
+Currently, it shouldn't be used at all, as there's no license, but we'll add an appropriate license later.